AEFeinstein/Super-2024-Swadge-FW/docs/EMULATOR.md

 MIDI Files (`.mid`, `.midi`, and `.kar`) can be played in directly by passing the name of the MIDI file as a command-line argument to the Swadge Emulator.
 On Windows, you should also be able to drag a MIDI file on top of `SwadgeEmulator.exe` to play it.
+On Linux, you should be able to open MIDI files with the emulator using your file browser's "Open with..." option after running the included install script.

 The Swadge Emulator includes MIDI support, which simulates the USB-MIDI behavior of the real Swadge using the system MIDI implementation.
 Note that MIDI implementation and behavior will vary between